 Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
 An eNF will not be issued.

-IoT Hub is not available in the Korea Central region.
+Azure IoT Hub is not available in the Australia Central region.
 Please select another region.

-IoT Hub is not available in the Korea South region.
+Azure IoT Hub is not available in the France South region.
 Please select another region.

 |Edition Type||Price per unit (per month)||Total number of Messages/day per unit||Message meter size|